ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 """
 ```

-The larger the size of the space, the more work a machine learning model needs to do to understand it. **This is why adding features with no signal is painful**.
+The larger the size of the space, the more work a machine learning model needs to do to understand it.

+**This is why adding features with no signal is painful**.
 Not only does the model need to learn it's noise - it needs to do this by considering how this noise interacts with each combination of every other column.

-## Applying the curse of dimensionality
+## Applying the Curse of Dimensionality

 Getting a theoretical understanding of dimensionality is step one. **Next is applying it in the daily practice of data science**.
 Below we will go through a few practical cases where data scientists can not apply the curse of dimensionality to their own workflow.

-### Too many hyperparameters
+### Too Many Hyperparameters

 **Data scientists can waste time doing excessive grid searching** - expensive in both time and compute.
 The motivation of complex grid searches come from a good place - the desire for good (or even *perfect*) hyperparameters.